-5.4 Uveitis
+5.6 Uveitis

 Uveitis, including iritis and iridocyclitis, has been reported in patients treated with BRAFTOVI in combination with binimetinib.
 In COLUMBUS, the incidence of uveitis among patients treated with BRAFTOVI in combination with binimetinib was 4%.
+In PHAROS, the incidence of uveitis among patients treated with BRAFTOVI in combination with binimetinib was 1%.